 - Camu camu powder

-If you’re not getting enough vitamin C from food, supplementation is also an option.
+If you’re not getting enough vitamin C from food, supplementation is the next best choice.
 I personally recommend food-based supplements because the body better absorbs nutrients derived from fruits and vegetables.